vanderfreitas/gseno/README.md

 # gseno

-gseno: a Python package with an implementation of two algorithms to compare a graph structure with a given ranking of nodes.
+gseno: a Python package with an implementation of two approaches to compare a graph structure with a given ranking of nodes.

 Author: Vander L. S. Freitas